Spokesperson Leadership Programme

 From July, there will be monthly online check-ins.

-Presentation Skills – Wednesday 10th September (1 day)
+Presentation Skills – Wednesday 9th September (1 day, in person or online tbc subject to funding)

 How to apply